 In 2019, Ceri and Lisa Probert became the first optometrists in the county and two of a handful of optometrists in Wales to be given independent prescribing rights.
 Training for this involved an 18-month postgraduate university course, an intensive period of working in a hospital eye department and a national exam.

 Where appropriate we can write an NHS prescription which you can take to any local pharmacy, which has saved countless patients trips to the hospital or to their GP to get a prescription.

-"Through auditing our results, we have found that when people come to see us for emergency eye care, the chance of us then referring them to hospital or to their GP has dropped from 3 in 10 to about 1 in 20.
+"Through auditing our results, we have found that when people come to see us for emergency eye care, the chance of us then referring them to hospital or to their GP has dropped to 1 in 20 from about 6 in 20.
 This has saved countless hours and anxious trips to the hospital for our patients" - Ceri Probert, Specialist IP Optometrist & Director